-I wanted to make lemon bars that really featured the delicious Meyer lemons in all their tart, sweet glory, and make it as easy as possible.
-I whittled the options down to a recipe that only uses one bowl and one pan, does not require that you cool the crust before filling it, and uses whole eggs rather than just the yolks.
-I’m never making lemon bars any other way again!
+I wanted to make lemon bars that really featured delicious Meyer lemons in all their tart, sweet glory, and make it as easy as possible.
+This recipe only uses one bowl and one pan, does not require that you cool the crust before filling it nor cook the lemon curd before baking, and uses whole eggs rather than just the yolks.
+And I didn’t strain the curd!

 To make the crust, just mix together some butter, powdered sugar, a little bit of salt, and flour.
 It will be a bit of a crumbly dough that sticks together when you press it, kind of like a more doughy pie crust.
 Press it into a well-greased large baking pan, and bake until starting to brown.